“The campaign is global – the dollar ain’t what it used to be

 Kristo’s background in financial services and Taavet’s background building a very large scale, peer-to-peer software system gave them the perfect backgrounds to tackle the problem.
 On the one hand, TransferWise was exactly the kind of thing that we like to invest in: two great founders who had discovered an important problem that they were eminently qualified to solve.
 On the other hand, they were based in London and I could not see how I would have the time to help them start a company from half way across the world, so I passed on the investment.
 I chose the wrong hand.

 After I passed, Taavet and Kristo went straight to work.
 They built a peer-to-peer foreign currency exchange in the same way that the original Skype was a peer-to-peer phone system.
 Like the original Skype, Kristo and Taavet built in enough central components to make the network work seamlessly and flawlessly for consumers.
 Kristo’s banking industry expertise enabled them to complement their peer-to-peer network with an impressive international banking network, which made every currency exchange work and work quickly.
-Once they got it up and running, the business worked beautifully.
+Once they got it up and running, it worked beautifully.

-When funding new products, a good rule of thumb is that the new product must be at least 10 times better than the old way of doing the same thing or customers will stay with what they have.
+A good rule of thumb is that the new product must be at least 10 times better than the old way of doing the same thing or customers will stay with what they have.
 It’s an easy concept to understand, but sometimes a difficult one to quantify.
 Not so with TransferWise: A typical FX transaction costs a consumer 5% and TransferWise profitably charges 10 times less for the exact same transaction.
 Ten times better indeed.
 In addition, the customer experience is amazing, yielding an 80% NPS score, which is unheard of in financial services.

 From a macro perspective, such innovation could not come at a better time.
 Due to the financial system nearly destroying the global economy in 2008, traditional banks have been under incredible pressure from regulators to reduce their leverage from highs of close to 40:1 to less than 10:1, forcing them to dramatically cut costs to fit into their safer cost structures.
 As a result, we see little to no innovation from the traditional banking sector, which creates a massive opportunity for new financial institutions like TransferWise.